Unit01-TestType/otter/README.md

                                               ind_y_header='col',
                                               ind_name_header='Name',

-                                              # column name of the reference code for the industry
+                                              # column name of the reference type code for the industry
-                                              # NAIS industry codes can be found in the documentation
+                                              # NAIS industry type codes can be found in the documentation
                                               ind_type_header='ind code',

                                               # industries require level land to be placed